-Interestingly Pliny the Elder wrote nearly two thousand years ago that the British drank large amounts of a honey brew; that could have been a mead or a braggot.
+Interestingly Pliny the Elder wrote nearly two thousand years ago that the British drank large amounts of a honey-brew; that could have been a mead or a braggot.

 Your beer kit contains hops and a malted barley extract.

 Also needed is a long-handled plastic stirring spoon and a hydrometer for measuring the specific gravity; there is no other assured way of being certain that fermentation is complete.
 In the early days in my naivety I thought I could do without, and bottled too soon.
-It is not pleasant having shrapnel flying through the air in the pantry when the glass burst.
+It was not pleasant having shrapnel flying through the air in the pantry when the glass burst.

-Pour the sterilising liquid into your clean, empty beer bottles; the larger the better.
+Pour the sterilising-liquid into your clean, empty beer bottles; the larger the better.
 I use one litre.

 Bring roughly three litres of spring or rainwater to the boil in a large stainless steel or enamel pot.
 Add the contents of your beer kit, and stir with the long-handled plastic spoon.

-Allow to simmer for fifteen minutes.
+Allow to simmer for fifteen-minutes.

-Meanwhile thoroughly rinse out your bucket and half fill with more very cold spring or rainwater; you really do not want any chlorine in there.
+Meanwhile thoroughly rinse out your bucket and half-fill with more very cold spring or rainwater; you really do not want any chlorine in there.
 Add a few trays of ice.
 The temperature of the boiling honey brown beer concentrate must be dropped as quickly as possible.

 Place the pot of boiling concentrate into a large bucket of cold, running water.
 Stir your honey brown beer so that it will cool very quickly.